workingbetter/RAS-SES-598-Space-Robotics-and-AI/assignments/first_order_boustrophedon_navigator/README.md

 self.Kd_angular = 0.1  # Derivative gain for angular velocity

-       - Cross-track error over time
-       - Trajectory plot
-       - Velocity profiles
-     - Discussion of tuning methodology
-     - Challenges and solutions

-3. Submit your work:
-   - Submit the URL of your GitHub repository
-   - Ensure your repository is public
-   - Final commit should be before the deadline

 ## Tips for Success
 - Start with low gains and increase gradually
 - Test one parameter at a time